alice-lorenzi/Group-project/gaps.md

 To explore the available predicates associated with the resource, we used **CTRL+F** function and searched for the term "has".

 The resulting **list of properties with "has" was subsequently analyzed to select the most informative ones**.
-We therefore chose to focus the next phase of our research on two highly relevant properties: [**has intervention**](https://w3id.org/arco/ontology/context-description/hasIntervention) (to track architectural modifications over time) and [**has use**](https://w3id.org/arco/ontology/context-description/hasUse) (to document its historical functions),  as they appeared to provide particularly interesting information about the conservation history and the use of the cultural asset.
+We therefore chose to focus the next phase of our research on two highly relevant properties, [**has intervention**](https://w3id.org/arco/ontology/context-description/hasIntervention) (to track architectural modifications over time) and [**has use**](https://w3id.org/arco/ontology/context-description/hasUse) (to document its historical functions), as they appeared to provide particularly interesting information about the conservation history and the use of the cultural asset.

 ![hasIntervention results](assets/images/gap1-hasintervention-results.png)

 ![hasUse results](assets/images/gap1-hasuse-results.png)

-<h2 style="color:#ff0000;">Demonstrating the Gaps via ASK Queries</h2>
+<h2 style="color:#ff0000;">❓Demonstrating the Gaps via ASK Queries</h2>

 To definitively prove the **lack of information regarding interventions and historical uses** for the Ospedale del Ceppo, we used the SPARQL **ASK** query form.
 Unlike **SELECT** queries that return data tables, an ASK query returns a simple **Boolean response** (true or false) indicating whether a specific pattern exists in the Knowledge Graph.

 We formulated two distinct ASK queries (**Query 8 and 9**) targeting the **a-cd:hasIntervention** and **a-cd:hasUse** predicates, respectively.
-By binding these properties to the Ospedale del Ceppo entity within the WHERE clause, we asked the endpoint if any such relationships existed.
+By binding these properties to the [Ospedale del Ceppo](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b) entity within the WHERE clause, we asked the endpoint if any such relationships existed.
 In both cases, the endpoint returned **false**.
 This Boolean response provides undeniable evidence that the specific metadata regarding the architectural modifications and historical functions of the hospital are currently missing from the ArCo dataset, **confirming our gap analysis.**

-<h2 style="color:#ff0000;">SPARQL Query 8:</h2>
+<h2 style="color:#ff0000;">⚙️ SPARQL Query 8:</h2>

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>